 I try to keep all car activities a secret for the kids until we get in the car because then everything is new and holds their attention a little longer.
-Here are some car activities that have been successful on our trips:

 I made a peekaboo board for my daughter from a piece of cardboard, baby wipe lids, pictures, and textured materials.
 This was a huge hit!
 She loved lifting the lids to see the pictures of family members and feel the textured items.

 I also made a game from an oatmeal container where I cut holes in the lid, and she was able to slide pencils into the holes.
 She was also able to take the lid off and do the game all over again by herself.